Wednesday, May 31, 2023

 In my case, it made a big splash sometime in the early 80s.
 I had heard of Robert Fripp via an album he recorded with Andy Summers, guitarist for The Police, my favorite band at the time.
 I remember record shopping with Dan at Yardbird Records in Miami, and he pulled out In the Court of the Crimson King, priced at $5.
 He recommended I buy it, "because you like Pink Floyd".
 I did, and the album immediately opened up new worlds of rock music to me.

-quite like it again.
+"21st Century Schizoid Man" is almost an unfair way to open an album - it's a full-on percussive, abrasive assault on the senses, sounding like nothing that had come before.
+It can't help but make a strong impression, and the song looms large over the band's history, even if they never recorded anything quite like it again.
 Most of the remaining songs are dominated by reedman/keyboardist Ian McDonald, who is the primary songwriter on the album in addition to handling most of the Mellotron parts, and vocalist/bassist Greg Lake, whose made-for-prog singing gives the band's compositions the theatrical, cinematic weight they need.
 Can you imagine David Byrne singing "Epitaph"?
 No, you need a larger-than-life vocalist like Lake, hair blowing in the wind, crying to the heavens atop his metaphorical mountain.

-No progressive rock collection is complete without this, but you don't need me to tell you that
+No progressive rock collection is complete without this, but you don't need me to tell you that.

 Wrap Up - Our Final Post